alindaByamukama/query-params-endpoint/README.md

 ## How to run or test this endpoint

-1. Go to the http://example.com/api and query with '?slack_name=example_name&track=backend'.
+1. Go to the http://example.com and query with '/api?slack_name=example_name&track=backend'.
    ~ OR ~
 2. Run the server locally on your desktop or laptop:
    - clone the project from the main branch,